Antique tea cups, and yellowed love notes hand written in ink. And I've always been especially sweet on the era that was

 But Anna was an independent young woman.
 When she went to work, she started collecting her own factory-made soaps.

-Like Bobbi, my own mother was a skilled Maker.
+Like Bobbie, my mom was a skilled maker.
 She needled intricately detailed quilts, crocheted countless afghans, and sewed many of our school clothes.
-There were four of us, so our dining room table was perpetually draped in the brown tissue paper of a McCall's or Butterick pattern.
+There were four of us, so our dining room table was forever draped in the brown tissue paper of a McCall's or Butterick pattern.

 In 2003, my own compulsion to work with my hands overruled.
 I left a clerical job in medicine to become a Licensed Massage therapist.

-For better than twelve years, I touched a lot of skin everyday, and I had always been interested in its care.
+For better than 14 years, I touched a lot of skin everyday, and I had always been interested in its care.